 Additionally, when riding desert or high-mountain terrain, bikes tend to take a beating.
 We recommend making sure your bike is tuned, your suspension has been checked, and the bike is in good working condition prior to departing.
 Don’t wait until the last minute to check small things that can ruin a ride.

 Finally, in terms of nutrition: as mentioned on the “What’s Included” page, we partner with Infinit Nutrition and Clif Bar to provide our clients with the best options in riding nutrition.
 We’ll have a wide variety of products, and plenty of it to keep you going all day long.
 If you prefer to bring your own lunch or nutrition, that’s perfectly acceptable as well.

 Unfortunately we can’t control the weather.
 If the weather is bad for part of the trip, we’ll do our best to find an area where the trails are rideable.
 A few miles typically make a big difference in weather patterns in the mountains.

 Our cancellation policy is listed on our Pricing page, but in short:

 Our guided mountain bike trips are developed for the intermediate to advanced mountain biker.
-Typically, that means you can expect to ride around 15 miles per day with a decent amount of climbing (2,000 feet or more)… don’t worry though, we’re not out trying to set personal records on Strava, so you can enjoy a more relaxed pace if needed.
+Typically, that means you can expect to ride around 15-25 miles per day with a decent amount of climbing (2,000 feet or more, depending on location)… don’t worry though, we’re not out trying to set personal records on Strava, so you can enjoy a more relaxed pace if needed.
 Additionally, we’re always “chasing epic” just like you, so expect to ride the best of the best.
 These trips will be tough, but they’re also very rewarding and we promise, the juice is always worth the squeeze.